Skip to main content

 What Is Restored

-When a user is restored, user settings and authentication methods are automatically recovered.
+User settings and authentication methods are recovered automatically.
 For Site Administrators, full access is restored exactly as it existed before deletion.
-For non–Site Administrator users, folder access permissions and Child Site access permissions are restored only when the Restore User Permissions option is selected, and only the permissions the user had at the time the user was deleted are restored.
+For non–Site Administrator users, folder access permissions and Child Site access permissions are restored only when the Restore User Permissions option is selected, and only the permissions the user had at the time of deletion.

 Creating a User Restore Request